CEXTBurmawala/notes/yellowfin/yellowfin_generator_setup.md

 #### [4] Import the config
 - log back into yellowfin
+- delete the master view from the Browse Views
-- ensure that the master view and data source are deleted
+- delete the data source from Admin console > data Sources
 - in the admin side panel, click on "Import"
 - upload the `<app_name>-complete.yfx` file and choose "custom" option
 - drag the "<app> Master View" and "<app> Prod" (database logo)